Reading Time: 6 minutes

 Whether you’re using an auto transportation company or hiring an individual to drive your car to its destination, you will still be liable to pay toll fees.
 In fact, since the cost is split by all the cars on the car shipping carrier, you will pay less than if the car went through the toll individually.
 This is one part of car shipping cost where you actually really save.

 Due to the high value of the cargo, someone has to stay with the truck at all times.
 For this reason, most trucks either have two drivers who drive around the clock, or a driver and a helper.
-The extra driver or the helper will sleep when the truck is in motion, and they will then switch to protect the vehicle.
+The extra driver or the helper sleeps when the truck is moving.
+They will then switch to protect the vehicle.

 Some trucking companies employ drivers, while others are owner-operators.
-The problem with cheap car shipping companies is that they often use part time drivers and helpers that have not been properly vetted to “help” consumers save on car shipping costs.
-When you work with a reputable auto shipping company, you can rest assured that employees have been background checked for your peace of mind.
+Cheap car shipping companies is that they often use part time drivers and helpers that have not been properly vetted.
+Work with a reputable auto shipping company for peace of mind.
+You can rest assured that employees have been background checked for your peace of mind.

 Some rest stops are secured, but they often require an admission fee.